 Some of the most common types of products are tote bags, coffee mugs, posters, T-shirts, hats, and so on.

 The subscription business model operates when a consumer would pay a monthly fee for access to a product at regular intervals.
 Simply put, customers pay for a certain amount of money to gain access to the premium version of the product/service.

 Publishers of books and periodicals pioneered the concept in the 17th century, and many companies and websites still use it.
 Nowadays, subscription service involves more than publishers of books – they can also be a tech company that sells a point-of-sale system to retailers, a design website offering tools for businesses and students, etc.

-White label stores are companies producing products that will be rebranded by other businesses.
+White label stores are companies producing products that other businesses will rebrand.
 To put it in another way, white labeling happens when the provider doesn’t include their brands/logos on the product, but uses the branding requested from the buyer companies.